The new Volvo EX30 is very popular in both Denmark and Sweden. But now a Swedish calculation shows that the loss in value is a nightmare.

 When new, the EX30 is a really bad investment – especially if you choose the large battery and extra equipment – the car's value drops with lightning speed.

-According to Aftonbladet, a Volvo EX30, which has only a short 2,930 kilometers, has already dropped by 182,000 Swedish kroner from the new price, and even almost factory-new models are sold with discounts of up to 90,000 Swedish kroner.
+According to Aftonbladet, a Volvo EX30, which only has a short 2,930 kilometers, has already dropped by 182,000 Swedish kroner from the new price, and even almost factory-new models are sold with discounts of up to 90,000 Swedish kroner.

 READ ALSO: Is your Tesla affected?
 This DKK 58,000 equipment does not work